LoyolaChicagoBooks/scalaworkshop/_sources/20-cs1/cs1.rst.txt

 ``Some`` and ``None`` are both *case classes* that extend ``Option[A]`` (a generic class that allows you to use any time).
 While knowing all of the details requires a mastery of object-oriented programming (and perhaps more), the introduction of this idea is remarkably straightforward and one that can help students to write better code from the beginning.
-In CS1 courses, we tend to spend a lot of time handling special cases, and options give us a framework for dealing with missing information, etc.
+In introductory CS and DS courses, we tend to spend a lot of time handling special cases, and options give us a framework for dealing with missing information, etc.

 As you can see from the above, ``i`` is defined as some value, in this case 3.
 It's a wrapped value, of course,